louistaii/IPPT-Tracker/README.md

 Description:
-Written in C
+Written in C.
-Personal project to sum up lessons learnt in NUS CS1010 module (conditionals, loops, arrays, struct) Currently requires "data" folder in the same directory to run
+Personal project to sum up lessons learnt in NUS CS1010 module (conditionals, loops, arrays, struct).
+Currently requires "data" folder in the same directory to run